SadatRiyad/SadatRiyad/README.md

 I also know the basics of JavaScript and Java programming languages.
 And I have some extra knowledge about OOP, DBMS & System analysis.
 I'm UI/UX designer also.🙂

-I am currently studying B.SC. in CSE at Dhata International University.
+I am currently studying B.SC. in CSE at Dhaka International University.

 My Skills: C / HTML / CSS / BOOTSTRAP / JQUERY / WordPress.